msft-davidlee/az-apim/README.md

 | RESOURCE_GROUP | apim - or whatever name you give to the resource group |
 | PUBLISHER_EMAIL | your email address |
 | PUBLISHER_NAME | your name |

+# Demo

+## DevOps - Migrate
+Shows how we can migrate API changes from an existing APIM instance to a another (could be new or existing) i.e. from Dev to Prod.

+1. Clone the following repo: https://github.com/Azure/azure-api-management-devops-resource-kit.git
+2.